 - a.
-Seek out and utilize external resources, including mentors, to support one's own learning goals. - b.
-Exercise critical thinking skills when searching for information from various sources, including the Internet. - c.
+Seek out and utilize external resources, including mentors, to support one's own learning goals. - Exercise critical thinking skills when attempting to repurpose solutions searching for information from various sources, including to applied computing problems found on the Internet. - c.
 Provide mutual support and feedback to peers using online sharing and communication tools. - d.
 Recognize personal limits and seek assistance in a timely manner to resolve problems beyond one's own knowledge and skills. - e.
 Identify and utilize various forms of content media in the pursuit of professional development. - f.
 Recognize learning needs and develop adaptive strategies to expand one's personal and professional knowledge. - g.
 Identify appropriate professional/trade organizations that support personal and professional development. - h.
 Remain current with relevant technological change that could have an impact on the workplace. - i.
 Identify appropriate information related to quality programs, practices, processes, and procedures which apply to the computing environment e.g. from ISO\, IEEE\, ACM\, CTAB\, TAC\, CIPS\.